-On entering the building of one of Ireland’s best and most interactive experiences, you will be transported back in time and meet face to face with some of the most notorious characters to have walked the floors of this dramatic and history filled building.
+On entering the building of one of Ireland’s best and most interactive experiences, you will come face to face with some of the most notorious characters to have walked the floors of this dramatic and history filled building.

 #10.
 Greenan Farm